 You can access the money in your Lifetime ISA to buy your first home worth less than £450,000, once you’re 60, or if you’re terminally ill.
-If you need to use it for something else, you’ll pay a 25% penalty on your withdrawal (your contributions, the government bonus, and any interest/returns accrued) – so you may get back less than you put in.
+If you need to use it for something else, you’ll have to pay a 25% government withdrawal charge (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus) meaning you’ll get back less than you’ve put in.

 Head-to-head: the Lifetime ISA versus the pension

 So, given that it has been designed to help people save for retirement, should the Lifetime ISA be used as an alternative or complementary measure to a traditional pension?
 Whether the Lifetime ISA works for you as a pension is complicated, and depends on several factors.